tegonal/Lasius/docs/Tags.md

 A tag group is, as the name suggests, a grouping of multiple `tags` that are displayed together under a single name.
 In the selection list of available tags and in the list of time bookings, tag groups are only displayed under the group name.

-However, the corresponding time booking is automatically assigned to all tags assigned to the tag group, so that they are taken into account in the [statistics](Statistics.md#tags) for all tags.
+However, the corresponding time booking is automatically assigned to all tags included in the tag group, so that they are taken into account in the [statistics](Statistics.md#tags) for all tags.

 A small example should illustrate this.
 Two tag groups `Customer Projects` and `Support` are recorded.
-Both tag groups are assigned the tag `Billable` and additional tags.
+Both tag groups include the tag `Billable` and additional tags.
 Time bookings for both tag groups are automatically assigned to the tag `Billable`.

 ## Managing tags and tag groups